hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 .. [review] - JSS: not reblocked so block in the output name is a little misleading.
 .. [review] - JSS: see also note about output formats for canonical energy script.
+.. [reply] - FDM: just habit/no better name to describe data, I think finite_temp_analysis.py is due an overhaul anyway,
+                  but not right now.

 .. code-block:: bash

     $ finite_temp_analysis.py heisenberg_reweight.out  > heisenberg_reweight_block.out

 .. [review] - JSS: explain 1/36 due to number of sites.  :math:`u = U/N` rather than :math:`U`?
+.. [reply] - FDM: Thought the y label killed two birds here?

 Finally, we can plot the results of the internal energy (:math:`U`) as a function of
 temperature: